onepub-dev/lint_hard/README.md

-# Not an offical lint package
+# Lint Hard

-The objective of lint_hard to improve code quality and consistency and turn runtime errors into compile time errors.
+The objective of lint_hard to improve code quality, consistency and turn runtime errors into compile time errors.

+Lint Hard turns many of the common runtime errors into compile time errors.
+The rule of thumb is that it is 10 times harder to fix a runtime error than a compiler error.
+Lint Hard will save you time and frustration.

+Using Lint Hard will require you to do a little more work as you code but will significantly reduce runtime errors saving far more time than you will spend cleaning your lints.
+The `dart fix` command also automates fixing many of most common lints reducing the work load.

+Lint Hard forces you to use consistant standards across your code base which makes it easier for other developers to read your code.
+It will aslo help when you come back to your code in 12 months time.

+## drop in replacement
+You can use Lint Hard as a drop in replacement for your existing lint package (pedantic, lints, flutter_lints ...).

+## what lints are included
 Lint Hard includes every non-clashing dart lint and enables strong mode type checks.

 ```yaml